francescocapo/270341/README.md

 ![BIrch.png](https://github.com/francescocapo/270341/blob/main/images/BIrch.png)

-The **Gaussian method** instead returns different clusters, as a matter of fact cluster 4 corresponds to the union of the kmeans clusters number 4 and 2, meaning that there is no distinction between active customers and loyal customers.
+The **Gaussian method** instead returns different clusters, as a matter of fact cluster 4 corresponds to the union of the kmeans clusters number 4 and 2, meaning that there is no distinction between active customers and regular-high spender customers.
 Additionally, three really similar clusters are created, all three contain customers with a high recency, low frequency and low monetary value making them not useful for our ultimate goal.

 ![Gmm.png](https://github.com/francescocapo/270341/blob/main/images/Gmm.png)